Washington v. Glucksberg: Decision

-Chief Justice William Rehnquist wrote the majority opinion for the court.
+Chief Justice William Rehnquist wrote the majority opinion for the Supreme Court.
 His decision reversed the Ninth Circuit's decision that the ban on physician-assisted suicide was a violation of the Due Process Clause.
 The Court held that because assisted suicide is not a fundamental liberty interest, it was not protected under the Fourteenth Amendment.
 As previously decided in the plurality opinion of Moore v.
 East Cleveland, liberty interests not "deeply rooted in the nation's history" do not qualify as being a protected liberty interest.
-The Court found that assisted suicide had been frowned upon for centuries and a majority of the states had similar bans on assisted suicide.
+The Court found that assisted suicide had been frowned upon for centuries and that the majority of the states had similar bans on assisted suicide.
 Rehnquist found the English common law penalties associated with assisted suicide particularly significant.
 For example, at early common law the state confiscated the property of a person who committed suicide.
 Like Blackmun in Roe v.
 Wade, Rehnquist used English common law to establish American tradition as a yardstick for determining what rights were "deeply rooted in the nation's history."
 Rehnquist cited Roe v.
 Wade and Planned Parenthood v.
-Casey in the opinion.
+Casey in his opinion.

-The Court felt that the ban was rational in that it furthered such compelling state interests as the preservation of human life and the protection of the mentally ill and disabled from medical malpractice and coercion.
-It further protected those moved to end their lives because of financial or psychological complications.
-The Court also felt that if it declared physician-assisted suicide a constitutionally protected right, it would start down the path to voluntary and perhaps involuntary euthanasia.
+The Court felt that the ban was rational in that it furthered such compelling state interests as the preservation of human life and the protection of the mentally ill and the disabled from medical malpractice and coercion.
+The ban further protected those moved to end their lives because of financial or psychological complications.
+The Court also felt that declaring physician-assisted suicide a constitutionally protected right would start down the path to voluntary and perhaps involuntary euthanasia.
 Justice O'Connor concurred, and Justices Souter, Ginsburg, Breyer, and Stevens each wrote opinions concurring in the judgment of the court.

+Legacy

 In 2008, Washington voters approved 58–42% the Washington Death with Dignity Act, which established guidelines for using the services of a physician to terminate one's life.

-Legacy

 In Obergefell v.
 Hodges (2015), the Court found that Glucksbergs formula that rights had to be "deeply rooted" in history was "inconsistent" with the approach the Court had used in other cases, such as Loving v.
 Virginia (1967) and Lawrence v.
 Texas (2003).
 However, in Dobbs v.
 Jackson Women's Health Organization (2022), the Court based its argument on the formula in Glucksberg.